true-community/true-localisation/README.md

 2. Test changes in game
 3. Submit your changes via pull request

 [!]
 Every XML file must start with `<?xml version="1.0" encoding="windows-1251"?>` line.
-The game engine does not support UTF-8 encoding!<br/>Although, latin letters would be displayed inentically for either one, accents and other non-[ASCII](https://en.wikipedia.org/wiki/ASCII) characters can and will not.
+The game engine does not support UTF-8 encoding!<br/>Although, latin letters would be displayed identically for either one, accents and other non-[ASCII](https://en.wikipedia.org/wiki/ASCII) characters cannot and will not.
 Save your XMLs as [Windows-1251](https://en.wikipedia.org/wiki/Windows-1251).

 You may use [HTML entities](https://www.w3schools.com/charsets/ref_html_entities_4.asp) for special characters, but <u>verify that they display correctly</u> before you submit changes. **Make sure to replace** `&` **with** `&amp;` **if you use ampersands!**